obstie/Landing-Page-Project/README.md

 **What I Learned**

-- [ ] How to structure a webpage into sections
+- [x] How to structure a webpage into sections
-- [ ] Using flexbox for layout and alignment
+- [x] Using flexbox for layout and alignment
-- [ ] Importance of starting with content before styling
+- [x] Importance of starting with content before styling
-- [ ] Committing code in small, meaningful steps
+- [x] Committing code in small, meaningful steps

 **Getting Started**

 - Clone the repository
 - Open index.html in your browser to view the project

-==Acknowledgements==
+<u>Acknowledgements</u>

 *The Odin Project for providing the guidance and design*